Coward of the County: Year-end charts

-Cover versions
+Certifications

-Alvin and the Chipmunks covered the song with several lyric changes for the 1981 album Urban Chipmunk.
+Cover version

 Jamaican dancehall musician Sister Nancy performed a version on her 1982 album "One, Two" as "Coward of the Country."
 Her version also includes elements of the songs "Banana Boat Song" and "In the Ghetto."

 Film adaptation

-The song inspired a 1981 television movie of the same name directed by Dick Lowry, who also directed all but the last of The Gambler television movie saga pentalogy.
+The song inspired a 1981 television movie of the same name directed by Dick Lowry, who also directed all but the last of The Gambler television movie series.

 The film stars Rogers as Tommy's uncle Reverend Matthew Spencer (who sang the song in the film), and features Fredric Lehne as Tommy Spencer, Largo Woodruff as Becky and William Schreiner as James Joseph "Jimmy Joe" Gatlin, the lead bully of the Gatlin family clan.
 The movie added several characters not mentioned in the song, including Car-Wash (Noble Willingham), a friend of the Spencers, Violet (Ana Alicia), another local girl who is also in love with Tommy and Lem Gatlin (Joe Dorsey), the father of the Gatlin boys.

 Set in small-town Georgia during the onset of America's involvement in World War II, the film's plot expands on the story in the song.
 Jimmy Joe Gatlin proclaims that Becky is his girl, although Becky repeatedly states that she is not.
 Her rejection of Jimmy Joe's advances and her romance with Tommy cause the Gatlins to assault Becky just days before she and Tommy are to be married.

 In a huge barroom brawl with the Gatlins, Tommy prevails with the help of Matthew, who has recently resigned his position with the church.
 After the Gatlin brothers are convicted for gang-raping Becky, Tommy joins the Marines and must report for duty after his wedding to Becky, and the church deacons invite Matthew to return.